crisperdue/prooftoys-site/content/number-game/tutorial1.md

 using x = x == T` by clicking on it.  <b videotip="/images/select-x-x.mp4">another tiny demo</b> The `➭ T` in the menu item means that it will replace the selected term with `T`.
+In proofs we like to replace assumptions with `T` because that removes the assumption from the list, which usually brings us closer to the goal.

 If the "Basic" section of the menu is not already displayed, show it by pausing the mouse cursor over the word "Basic".